paulwilcox/fluent-data/readMe.md

 ## Announcement(s)

-Going through a period where I'm not updating the project that often.
-Doens't nececarily mean I've abandoned it.
-Just means that I'm working on some other priorities for a little while.
-I plan on returning to this.
+Added p-value to correlation output.
+However, in doing so, I realized that I wanted to allow the user to add options so that you can output just the coefficient, or output an objet with analysis with p-value for 1 or 2 tails.
+But the syntax and implementation of aggregations at the time just wasn't going to cut it.
+The ability to pass options is just too crucial for future development.
+So I have no choice to change the syntax for `reduce`.
+Unfortunately, this is a breaking change.

-Anticipate yet another name change in the near future.
-I apologize.
-I checked github and npm to avoid collisions, but then I saw a 'fluentData' as a tag on stack overflow.
-Realized theres yet another area I have to check for naming.
+Also, possibly anticipate yet another name change.
+I apologize for this.
+I checked github and npm to avoid collisions for 'fluent-data', but then I saw a 'fluentData' as a tag on stack overflow.
+I don't know if that's a huge problem, but it weighs on my mind.

 ## Summary